-Key Takeaway

-Using prescribed grazing to enhance native species and control invasives is most effective when it incorporates adaptive management, targeted exclusion areas, wildlife-friendly fencing, and regular monitoring.
-This approach allows grazing to be adjusted based on ecological responses, promoting biodiversity while minimizing negative impacts.
+Recommendations for Grazing Guidance Element #3

-California’s landscapes, shaped by a Mediterranean climate, support a mix of native perennial grasses, forbs, and shrubs, alongside a wide array of wildlife (Bartolome et al. 2002).
+California’s landscapes, shaped by a Mediterranean climate, support a mix of native perennial grasses, forbs, and shrubs, alongside a wide array of wildlife (Bartolome et al. 2006).
 However, invasive species, altered fire regimes, and land-use changes have degraded many of these ecosystems.
 Strategically managed grazing can help restore native plant communities and improve wildlife habitat by controlling invasive species, reducing excessive biomass, and promoting desirable vegetation growth.

 Align Grazing Timing with Native Plant Phenology

 One of the most critical considerations is the timing of grazing.
-Grazing during the active growing period of invasive annual grasses (typically late winter to early spring) can reduce their seed production while minimizing damage to slower-growing native perennials ().
+Grazing during the active growing period of invasive annual grasses (typically late winter to early spring) can reduce their seed production while minimizing damage to slower-growing native perennials (Bartolome et al. 2014).
 Delaying grazing until after native plants have set seed allows for regeneration, supporting long-term population resilience.

 Match Stocking Rates and Duration of Grazing to Carrying Capacity of the Land

 The intensity and duration of grazing must be closely monitored and often largely depends on the amount and timing of precipitation.
 If animals graze for too long or return too soon, this can impact native species and compact soils, whereas moderate, well-distributed grazing can open space for native seedlings to establish.
-Livestock should be moved before utilization exceeds 40–50% of desirable forage species ().
+Livestock should be moved before utilization exceeds 40–50% of desirable forage species (George et al. 2011).

 Use Adaptive Management and Monitoring

 Prescribed grazing is not a one-size-fits-all tool.
 Site conditions, weather, species composition, and land use history require adaptive management supported by robust monitoring.
-Establishing photo points, vegetation transects, and grazing logs helps track changes and inform future adjustments (USDA ).
+Establishing photo points, vegetation transects, and grazing logs helps track changes and inform future adjustments (NRCS 2023).
 Adaptive monitoring is the remodeled version of monitoring programs that consider environmental and socioeconomic conditions, and improved monitoring methods and tools (McCord, Pilliod 2022).

 Incorporate Exclusion Areas and Buffer Zones

 To preserve sensitive ecological features, it is best practice to implement buffer zones around riparian areas, cultural sites, and rare plant communities.
-Temporary fencing or herding techniques can keep livestock out of these zones, allowing recovery and protecting biodiversity ().
+Temporary fencing or herding techniques can keep livestock out of these zones, allowing recovery and protecting biodiversity (Barry and Huntsinger 2021).

 Prioritize Wildlife-Friendly Infrastructure

-Installing wildlife-friendly fencing supports safe movement for species like deer, elk, and pronghorn.
-Infrastructure should accommodate both grazing needs and habitat connectivity ().
+Installing wildlife-friendly fencing supports safe movement for species like deer, elk, and pronghorn; however, property owners and livestock grazers should be aware of the California Food and Agriculture Code § 17121 which defines a "lawful fence" for the purpose of containing livestock.
+It states that a fence must be "good, strong, substantial, and sufficient" to prevent them from escaping.
+This includes specific requirements for barbed wire fences, such as having three tightly stretched wires, posts spaced not more than one rod apart, and a top wire at least four feet high.
+The law also includes cattle guards as a lawful fence if constructed to an equivalent standard.
+This law should be considered when deciding to install a wildlife friendly fence.
+Infrastructure should accommodate both grazing needs and habitat connectivity (CDFW 2018).

 Integrate Multiple Species or Targeted Grazers

 Utilizing different livestock species can enhance management.
 For instance, goats are effective at reducing woody vegetation and invasive shrubs, while cattle or sheep may be better suited for grass-dominated sites.
-Mixed grazing can mimic the diversity of natural herbivore guilds and improve outcomes ().
+Mixed grazing can mimic the diversity of natural herbivore guilds and improve outcomes (Launchbaugh and Walker 2006).

 When applied thoughtfully, prescribed grazing offers a scalable, cost-effective method to manage California’s rangelands for both biodiversity and productivity.
 To maximize benefits, land managers should prioritize adaptive planning, ecological monitoring, and stakeholder collaboration.
 Supporting these practices with policy incentives, technical assistance, and research partnerships will be essential to scale up positive outcomes.

-Regional Considerations for Topic #3:
+Regional Considerations for Grazing Guidance Element #3